Chef

 Tyler Florence

-Twenty-eight-year Food Network veteran Tyler Florence has captivated millions of viewers on numerous hit shows, including Emmy nominated "Tyler's Ultimate," and "The Great Food Truck Race," heading into its 18th season.
-His 17 cookbooks, American Grill (Abrams) was released in May 2024.
+Twenty-nine-year Food Network veteran Tyler Florence has captivated millions of viewers on numerous hit shows, including Emmy nominated “Tyler’s Ultimate,” and “The Great Food Truck Race”.
+In Summer 2025, GFTR celebrated 18 successful seasons on the Food Network.

-A proud graduate of Johnson & Wales University '94, '04 Hon, and a two- time James Beard Award nominee for Best Chef West Coast, Tyler launched his award-winning flagship restaurant, Wayfare Tavern, over a decade ago.
-Under his restaurant group, The Greater Organization, Tyler operates several other highly acclaimed spots.
-Miller & Lux, recently named Best Steakhouse, Bay Area by San Francisco Magazine, is located in the Chase Arena, home of the Golden State Warriors.
-In addition, Tyler Florence was also named "2024 San Francisco Chef Of The Year" by San Francisco Magazine.
-In December 2023 he opened the second outpost of Miller & Lux in Hawaii, at the Four Seasons Hualalai resort.
+He is a proud graduate of Johnson & Wales University ’94, ’04 Hon, and a two-time James Beard Award nominee for Best Chef West Coast, Tyler launched his award-winning flagship restaurant, Wayfare Tavern, over a decade ago.
+His highly acclaimed San Francisco restaurant, Miller & Lux, recently named Best Steakhouse in the Bay Area by San Francisco Magazine, is located in the Chase Arena, home of the Golden State Warriors.
+In 2023, he opened the second, hugely popular outpost of Miller & Lux in Hawaii, at the Four Seasons Hualalai resort.

 Tiffany Derry